dbca-wa/wastd/docs/business_analysts.rst

 Primary reporter: General public
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A member of the public encounters stranded, entangled, or injured wildlife.
 Members of the general public reporting a stranding need to know how to react - whom to call, which data to collect (e.g. geo-referenced phone pictures).
+Depending on the urgency, the member of the public will:

+* alert DPaW immediately, so a ranger can attend the incident;
+* notify DPaW later (e.g. if remote and offline);
+* do nothing.

+Depending on the efficiency of the notification pathway, the incident information will find its way to the data entry operator in several ways:

+* A DPaW ranger attends the incident fills in the correct datasheet, scans and emails it to the correct internal contact.
+* A DPaW staff member reports an incident which is too remote or too old to attend to the correct internal contact.
+* The report from the member of the public finds its way through detours to the correct internal contact.

-* Primary reporters would be pleased to hear how their actions contributed to an increased understanding, and ultimately the conservation of the stranded species.
+Primary reporters would be pleased to hear how their actions contributed to an increased understanding, and ultimately the conservation of the stranded species.
 This could happen in the form of a "thank you" email with an excerpt of the final stranding record.

 Example: TOs returning tags after harvesting a tagged turtle usually get sent a reward like branded t-shirts or baseball caps by Marine Science to show their appreciation.

 Gap analysis
 ------------